-The same is true for slot-machine makers, who know that a gambler will keep pulling down the lever because the gambler believes that eventually, they will hit something good.
+The same is true for slot-machine makers who know a gambler will keep pulling down the lever because the gambler believes that eventually they will hit something good.
 This reinforces the gambler to not give up on the game—just as it reinforces the benched to just keep hoping the bencher will finally put them in the game.

 What to Do?

 As the saying goes…accepting better than nothing, gets you better than nothing.

-Setting your boundaries around what you are willing to accept in the early stages of dating will pay dividends in what kind of relationship you will be getting yourself into for the long-term.
+Setting boundaries around what you are willing to accept in the early stages of dating will pay dividends in what kind of relationship you will be getting yourself into for the long-term.
 If it’s not working now, the likelihood of it suddenly working later is a bet you may not want to place.

 Follow the Golden Rule (aka Dating Karma) – do onto others as you would like done to you.
 That means if you don’t enjoy being benched, don’t do any benching of your own.
 If you are not interested, address it with kindness and honesty, then move on.

 Consistency – I firmly believe that people show you who they are in their behavior, not their words.
 If they say they want to see you, but do not take steps to make that happen in a reasonable amount of time, they are telling you they don’t want or have time to see you.
 Consistency between words and actions is key.

-Two strikes and you’re out, not three – think about a time that you’ve ever given someone three chances, did it pay off?
+Two strikes and you’re out, not three – think about a time you’ve ever given someone three chances, did it pay off?
 Likely not.
-Those who want the chance to see you, will make the time and effort.
+Those who want the chance to see you will make the time and effort.
 Listen to what they are showing you and simply release and move on if they are not putting you in the game.

 Benching may be a fad in the dating world, but it doesn’t have to be the theme of your dating experience.
 If you’ve noticed a pattern of benching those you date, hopefully this piece has opened your eyes to what may be underlying your dating behaviors.